deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table shows the performance comparison of Llama3-8B-Instruct model with different numbers of masked retrieval heads on various factuality evaluation tasks, including TruthfulQA, TriviaQA, PopQA, and NQ-Open.
+> The table presents the performance comparison of Llama3-8B-Instruct with different numbers of masked random heads on factuality evaluation tasks.

 {{< table-caption >}}